 How to find a pelvic PT near you

-Pelvic Guru and the Global Pelvic Health Alliance: https://pelvicguru.com/directory/
+Pelvic Guru/Global Pelvic Health Alliance: https://pelvicguru.com/directory/

-APTA pelvic provider locator: https://aptapelvichealth.org/ptlocator/
+APTA Pelvic Health provider locator: https://aptapelvichealth.org/ptlocator/

 Herman and Wallace practitioner directory: https://pelvicrehab.com/